 Maher Al-Soufi was born in Tripoli Lebanon.
 He escaped the civil war and came to the US to pursue his higher education.
-Maher obtained his Bachelor degree in Civil and Structural Engineering from Iowa State University and his Master degree in Construction Management from the University of Florida.
+Maher obtained his bachelor’s degree in civil and Structural Engineering from Iowa State University and his master’s degree in construction management from the University of Florida.
 Maher is a licensed professional engineer and a licensed contractor in several states.
 He is also a certified DBIA member (Design Build Institute of America).

-Maher and his wife Ghina reside in San Marino CA. They have two daughters in College (Maya and Loolwa).
+Maher and his wife Ghina reside in Pasadena CA. They have two daughters in College (Maya and Loolwa).
 In addition to providing Service above Self, Maher enjoys hiking and biking along the beach as well as socializing with friends and traveling with his family.